davekapp/github-notetaker-react/README.md

 Notes Components
  - AddNote - Manages the input box and action creator for creating a new note
- - NotesList - Creats an unordered list of all of the users notes.
+ - NotesList - Create an unordered list of all of the users notes.
  - Notes - The component which manages the notes state as well as renders the AddNote and NotesList components

 As you can see, a lot of the components are already built for you.
 You'll just need to build the Github components and the Notes components.